 5. Progressive Gaelic 4, Aberdeen: Follais Books, 2018: pp. 230.

 6. Gaelic Workbook 1, Aberdeen: Follais Books, 2020: pp. 222.

 Books – Editions

-9. Sgeulachdan Iain Mhic a’ Ghobhainn, an edition of Iain Crichton Smith’s Gaelic stories, with Ian MacDonald.
-To be published by the Scottish Gaelic Texts Society in 2019.
+8. Sgeulachdan Iain Mhic a’ Ghobhainn, an edition of Iain Crichton Smith’s Gaelic stories, with Ian MacDonald.
+Scottish Gaelic Texts Society.
 Includes an introductory essay and notes: c.450pp.
+(In press)

 Books – Edited

 9. The Edinburgh Companion to the Gaelic Language (ed. with Michelle Macleod), Edinburgh University Press, 2010: 359pp.

 10. From Vestiges to the Very Day: New Voices in Celtic Studies (ed. with Lindsay Milligan), Research Institute of Irish and Scottish Studies, University of Aberdeen, 2010: 112pp.

 11. Educated Out?
 The Literature of these Islands, a book of scholarly essays, edited with Michelle Macleod, including essays of my own.
 To be submitted for publication in 2018.

 12. Irish Fluency 1-3 (with Tara Macleod & Michael Campbell), Taipei, Glossika, 2017.